Alan Turing: The Father of Theoretical Computer Science

 In the same decade Isaac Asimov’s Three Laws of Robotics set rules for the thinking robots of science fiction, Turing founded the field of artificial intelligence and came up with a theoretical basis for it.
 In 1950, he proposed a test to figure out whether or not machines could think, now widely known as the Turing test.
 It’s kind of like reverse Captcha.
 And it implied that if we could write programs that were close enough to human cognition that they passed the Turing test, they wouldn’t be programs anymore.
 They would be actual minds.
 At the time, this all seemed like Asimov fancy (probably even to Turing).
 And it’s still not a very good way to actually determine whether or not a computer can think (although Eugene Goostman fooled a few folks).
 But it has inspired and challenged AI research from the start.
 We get now that Turing’s arrest and subsequent suicide were part of an enormously shameful chapter of recent history.
 His sexuality became public by a fluke—and because homosexuality was still considered a crime in Britain, he was arrested under the same law as Oscar Wilde 60 years before (along with about 75,000 other men throughout Britain’s history).
 Although the world has recently showered him with accolades, it doesn’t really erase the inhuman treatment he received in life.
 So here’s a hard question: would the people who persecuted Turing pass his test?

-Disclaimer: The information in this blog is current as of 2 February 2016.
+Disclaimer: The information in this blog is current as of February 2, 2016.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.